supercharge/docs/csrf-protection.md

     }
   }
 }
 ```

 ## X-CSRF-Token for Restful Routes
-Sometimes you want to send the CSRF token in a request headers instead of the request payload.
+Sometimes you want to send the CSRF token in a request header instead of the request payload.
 To achieve this, you need to configure crumb to use a restful configuration and then send the CSRF token along in the request headers.

 First, you need to configure the crumb plugin or individual routes to fetch the CSRF token from the request headers: